Alfresco/Aikau/tutorial/chapters/Tutorial6.md

 }
 ```

-When you load your new page you should now see the following displayed:
+You will need to [refresh WebScripts](./RefreshingWebScripts.md "Link to instructions for refreshing WebScripts") in order for your new WebScript files to be registered.
+You should then be able to view your at this address: [http://localhost:8090/aikau-sample/page/ap/ws/users-and-groups](http://localhost:8090/aikau-sample/page/ap/ws/users-and-groups).
+The page should look like this:

 ![Screenshot of the new page showing the list of user groups](../resources/Tutorial6-Image1.png "Screenshot of the new page")